TyreekHaynes/CloudSecuritySec/README.md

 Managed Services Security: Benefiting from AWS handling the underlying security patching and infrastructure of services like Lambda, API Gateway, and DynamoDB.

-**What You Used to Make It (Key Services):**
+**What I Used to Make It (Key Services):**
-You used a robust set of AWS serverless and networking services:
+I used a robust set of AWS serverless and networking services:

 AWS Lambda: Serverless compute for your backend logic.